Grayrigg Church of England Voluntary Aided School Governing Body

 My work on the Governing Body includes responsibility for buildings and premises matters.

-My daughter attends Grayrigg and my son left a couple of years ago to go to Queen Katherine School.
+Both my son and daughter attended Grayrigg for their primary education before moving on to Queen Katherine School.
 I also went to Grayrigg in the 1970’s, so I have a very long and happy association with the school.

-I am an Associate Director of a Consulting Civil & Structural Engineers, which employs 30 people, so I have a lots of experience looking after and constructing buildings, dealing with H&S and HR issues, I try to help and advise Mrs Cooper when building works and repairs need to be done.
+I am a Director of a Consulting Civil & Structural Engineers, which employs 35 people, so I have a lots of experience looking after and constructing buildings, dealing with H&S and HR issues, I try to help and advise Mrs Cooper when building works and repairs need to be done.

 In my spare time I love to go fell running.

 I have been associated with Grayrigg School for almost 30 years, as a parent, friend and governor as well as running the nursery there 20 years ago!
-My children all had a happy and successful start to their school lives at Grayrigg and I want the same for all children who attend, including my grandchildren who will be starting there in a couple of years.
+My children all had a happy and successful start to their school lives at Grayrigg and I want the same for all children who attend, including my grandchildren who now attend there.
 It is important that we have a good school at the heart of our community.

 I am interested in all aspects of our school, particularly the Early Years and the links with our Church.
 I have seen many changes over time and look forward to being part of an exciting future.